 Childbirth can trigger many powerful emotions in both parents, ranging from excitement and delight to anxiety and depression.
-When signs of depression occur after birth, they can signal postpartum depression.
-The exact cause isn't yet established but hormonal changes post birthing is a factor in women.
-Postpartum depression or PPD usually begins two to four weeks after the birth of the child and may last up to a year.
-Here's a list of signs and symptoms associated with the condition, which should alert new parents to the possibility of having PPD.
+When signs of depression occur after birth, they can signal a very serious condition known as postpartum depression.
+Experts still have a lot to learn about the causes of this condition, but hormonal changes after childbirth are a probable factor.
+Symptoms of postpartum depression, or PPD, usually begin two to four weeks after the birth of the baby and may last up to a year or longer.